pritha90/FlowAggregator/README.md

 	c.
 Could not add unit tests.
 Have all the interfaces in place to easily mock db interactions and unit test code.

 	d.
-Could add a linter plugin on my eclipse (apologize for the bad indents in some places)
+Could not add a linter plugin on my IDE (apologize for the bad indents in some places)

 The source code is in the master branch.
 Run: